 Online training is slightly different from an online personal trainer.
-This sort of service usually provides a more bespoke or customised fitness programme that differs from person to person.
-For those that would prefer their workout routines to be more personalised, and have direct communication with a trainer, then this may be a better option for them.
+This sort of service usually provides a more bespoke or customized fitness program that differs from person to person.
+For those that would prefer their workout routines to be more personalized, and have direct communication with a trainer, then this may be a better option for them.

 The increase in popularity of the home workout market isn't the only reason to launch an online fitness business.
 There are a variety of benefits for both you and your clients, including:

-- Scalability – your content can reach an almost unlimited number of people, meaning you can expand your pool of potential clients beyond your town, city or county
+- Scalability—your content can reach an almost unlimited number of people, meaning you can expand your pool of potential clients beyond your town, city, or state

 While not essential, there are a few personal qualities that may benefit your business: